amaljacob69/Spark-App-Showcase/src/prd.md

 - **Why it matters**: Enhances customer engagement by allowing easy access to social platforms and order management without disrupting menu browsing
 - **Success criteria**: Button remains accessible while scrolling, cart badge shows item count, social links open correctly, cart allows order management and WhatsApp ordering

+### Special Offers & Daily Specials System
+- **What it does**: Displays promotional offers, daily specials, combo deals, and discount offers with advanced management tools for administrators
+- **Why it matters**: Boosts customer engagement, highlights special deals, and provides restaurant with marketing tools to increase sales and promote specific items
+- **Success criteria**: Featured offers prominently displayed, offers filtered by current menu type and availability, admin can create/edit/manage offers with scheduling, proper validation for discount percentages and pricing

 ### Advanced Search & Filtering System
 - **What it does**: Provides comprehensive search with text queries and advanced dietary preference filtering (vegetarian, egg, chicken, meat, fish)
 - **Why it matters**: Customers can quickly find dishes that match their dietary needs and preferences, improving user experience and accessibility